ryancheung/ByteTransfer/README.md

 ByteTransfer is a multi-threaded TCP client for game development.
 It gives low level controls on game networking.
-It transfers/receives data with raw bytes instead of C# objects, which means it can be used along with game servers written by other language (e.g. c/cpp) other than C#.
+It transfers/receives data with raw bytes instead of C# objects, which means it can be used along with game servers written by other language (e.g. c/cpp) or C#.

 ## Why